-Connective tissue and vasculitic disorders, such as Takayasu arteritis Takayasu Arteritis Takayasu arteritis causes chronic blood vessel inflammation, mainly of the aorta (the artery that connects directly with the heart), the arteries that branch off from it, and the pulmonary arteries... read more , giant cell arteritis Giant Cell Arteritis Giant cell arteritis is chronic inflammation of large and medium arteries of the head, neck, and upper body.
+Systemic rheumatic diseases, such as Takayasu arteritis Takayasu Arteritis Takayasu arteritis causes chronic blood vessel inflammation, mainly of the aorta (the artery that connects directly with the heart), the arteries that branch off from it, and the pulmonary arteries... read more , giant cell arteritis Giant Cell Arteritis Giant cell arteritis is chronic inflammation of large and medium arteries of the head, neck, and upper body.
 Typically affected are the temporal arteries, which run through the temples and provide... read more , ankylosing spondylitis Ankylosing Spondylitis Ankylosing spondylitis is a spondyloarthritis characterized by inflammation of the spine (spondylitis), large joints, and fingers and toes, resulting in stiffness and pain.
 Prolonged joint pain... read more , or relapsing polychondritis Relapsing Polychondritis Relapsing polychondritis is a rare autoimmune connective tissue disorder characterized by episodes of painful, destructive inflammation of the cartilage and other connective tissues in many... read more

 Infections, such as bacterial endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
 Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more , syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
 It can occur in three stages of symptoms, separated by periods of apparent good health.
 Syphilis... read more , Rocky Mountain spotted fever Rocky Mountain Spotted Fever (RMSF) Rocky Mountain spotted fever is a potentially fatal rickettsial infection that is transmitted by dog ticks and wood ticks.
 It causes a rash, headache, and high fever.
-People become infected... read more , and fungal infections
+People become infected... read more , or fungal infections

 Cogan syndrome Cogan Syndrome Cogan syndrome is a rare autoimmune disease that can affect the cornea.
 Eye pain, decreased vision, increased sensitivity to bright light, and redness of the eye are common symptoms.
 Diagnosis... read more (inflammation of the cornea of the eye, hearing and balance problems, and inflammation of the aorta)